How I Found My Book Cover Artist

 Enter my best friend.
 We sat down with my curated list of artists and proceeded to debate like it was the freaking Olympics of cover art.

 We complimented.
 We insulted.
 We dissected fonts like fonts had feelings.
-It was brutal.
-Beautiful.
-Necessary.
+It was brutal, beautiful, and necessary.

 Step Five: The Perfectionist’s Creed